Jackscalibur/PersonalWebsite/README.md

 # Personal Website

 This is the source code for my personal website.
-It is built using the Flask framework.
+It is built using the Flask framework - because I want to get better with Python and because it allows me to finally create a website to show off who I am!
 ## Installation

 - TODO